Fort Lauderdale Personal Injury Lawyers Logo

 When a person files a wrongful death lawsuit against a governmental entity in Florida, they must provide a notice of their claim to the agency within three years of the date of the incident that caused the death of the deceased.
 Furthermore, a lawsuit cannot be filed until the conclusion of a 180-day investigation period.

-Car Accidents
+Car or Motor Vehicle Accidents

 Trucking Accidents